 We invite you to make a tax-deductible donation in any amount to help us protect and improve clean water in and recreational access to the White River.

-The White River Partnership (WRP) is a membership-based, nonprofit organization formed in 1996 by a group of local people who shared common concerns about the long-term health of the White River and its watershed.
-The WRP envisions a White River watershed in which individuals and communities work together to make informed decisions that protect and …
+The White River Partnership (WRP) is a membership-based, 501(c)(3), nonprofit organization formed in 1996 by a group of local people who shared common concerns about the long-term health of the White River and its watershed.
+The WRP envisions a White River watershed in which individuals and communities work together to make informed decisions that protect …

 Learn MoreTo promote long-term stewardship of the White River watershed, we organize numerous seasonal opportunities for people of all ages to do something good for their communities and their river.
 May: Green Up the White cleanup To kick off the river recreation season, the WRP coordinates a river cleanup event in conjunction with Vermont’s Green Up …